 Figure 2: Passive-acoustic Seaglider.
-The SeagliderTM is a commercial off-the-shelf instrument sold by Kongsberg, Inc. (Lynwood, WA, USA).
+The Seaglider[TM] is a commercial off-the-shelf instrument sold by Kongsberg, Inc. (Lynwood, WA, USA).
 The PAM system was developed and incorporated into the Seaglider by APL-UW (Seattle, WA, USA).

 Prior to the survey OSU & APL-UW (Oregon State University and Applied Physics Laboratory, University of Washington) were informed by HDR that the SG179 transect line (NW of Guam) needed to be modified because of naval activities in the area.
 After discussions with HDR and NAVFAC, it was decided [a] to move the transect line to the west side of the Marianas Ridge, NW of Guam and [b] to start the surveys immediately off of Guam.
 Both gliders transited (PAM system inactive) from the deployment location to the respective survey area.
-After the survey area was reached, the PAM system was activated and captured sounds near-continuously in the 25 - 1,000 m depth range.
+After the survey area was reached, the PAM system was activated and captured sounds near-continuously in the 25 to 1,000 m depth range.
 The recovery of both gliders was executed about 24 nautical miles southwest of the deployment location (N13° 10.81', E144°31.22') on 14 November 2014 at approximately 22:15 UTC.

-Submitted in support of Marine Species Monitoring for the U.S. Navy's Mariana Islands Range Complex - 2015 Annual Report NAVFAC Pacific | Field Report | Passive Acoustic Monitoring of Marine Mammals Using Gliders, MIRC 2014
+Submitted in Support of the U.S. Navy's 2015 Annual Marine Species Monitoring Report for the Pacific

+NAVFAC | Final Report | Cetacean Studies on the MIRC in September-November 2014: Passive Acoustic Monitoring of Marine Mammals Using Gliders